wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ### CCSP

 <a target="_blank" href="https://www.isc2.org/Register-for-Exam/ISC2-Exam-Pricing">$599 USD</a> <a target="_blank" href="https://www.isc2.org/Certifications/CCSP">CCSP (Certified Cloud Security Professional)</a>.
-Get 70% of 125 questions correct in 3 hours.
-Whew.
-The domains, 17% each,
+The Aug 2022 upgrade went to 150 questions in <strong>4 hours</strong> (from 3).
+Results are Pass/Fail, but you must score at least 70% in EACH separate domain:

-   * Cloud Concepts, Architecture and Design
+   * 17% Cloud Concepts, Architecture and Design
-   * Cloud Data Security
+   * 19% Cloud Data Security
-   * Cloud Platform & Infrastructure Security
+   * 17% Cloud Platform & Infrastructure Security
-   * Cloud Application Security
+   * 17% Cloud Application Security
-   * Cloud Security Operations
+   * 17% Cloud Security Operations
-   * Legal, Risk and Compliance
+   * 13% Legal, Risk and Compliance
    <br /><br />

 <a target="_blank" href="https://www.isc2.org/-/media/ISC2/Certifications/Exam-Outlines/CCSP-Exam-Outline.ashx">This PDF</a> has the details.

 <a target="_blank" href="https://ccsp.alukos.com/">ccsp.alukos.com</a> is a GitBook-formatted listing with glossary of terms, laws by country, standards by each body, frameworks.

-Prep courses:

-> I think ISC2 is being too clever with their questions, past the point of making the test as much about knowing the twisted mind of the test maker rather than understanding the underlying material.
-I wich that ISC2 test writers see "Advanced" level of "knowledge" as higher order thinking (such as evaluation) rather than teasing out twisted meaning of words in tests.
+   * BOOK: (ISC)2 CCSP Certified Cloud Security Professional Official Study Guide & Practice Tests Bundle by Mike Chapple and David Seidl | Nov 1, 2022

+On YouTube:
+   * <a target="_blank" href="https://www.youtube.com/watch?v=kFZWMZIy5LM&list=PL7XJSuT7Dq_X0AupQwU8YOGV3TsoPAcD0">12-hour VIDEO CCSP Exam Cram from Pete Zerger's Inside Cloud and Security (2022 edition)</a>
    * YOUTUBE: <a target="_blank" href="https://www.youtube.com/watch?v=dCPRZoKntX0&list=PL0hT6hgexlYy_gE_y09ORyupgfVOHM_TN">CCSP Exam Cram series</a> by Prabh Nair
    * <a target="_blank" href="https://www.linkedin.com/learning/ccsp-cert-prep-4-cloud-application-security-audio-review/">LinkedIn audio review</a> with practice questions.
 By Mike Chapple.
 I recommend this because it has quizzes and shows use of apps such as WebGoat.
    * <a target="_blank" href="https://app.pluralsight.com/paths/skills/ccspr-certified-cloud-security-professional">Pluralsight CCSP</a> by Lyron H. Andrews CISSP/CCSP/SSCP/CISM/CCSK
+   <br /><br />

+If you have an OReilly.com subscription:
+   * <a target="_blank" href="https://www.oreilly.com/library/view/certified-cloud-security/9780138170622/">Live Lessons Video Course</a>
+   * <a target="_blank" href="https://learning.oreilly.com/live-events/ccsp-certified-cloud-security-professional-crash-course/0636920066432/0636920091590/">Video Crash Course</a> by Shannon.
+"Get the CISSP first".
+   * <a target="_blank" href="https://learning.oreilly.com/videos/certified-cloud-security/9780138170622/">LiveLessons May 2023</a> (11 hours) by Shannon

+   * <a target="_blank" href="https://learning.oreilly.com/videos/isc-2-ccsp-certified/9781663711137/9781663711137-a00001/">Audio book</a> by Ben Malisow
+   * <a target="_blank" href="https://learning.oreilly.com/library/view/isc-2-ccsp-certified/9781119603498/">Practice tests 2nd Edition</a> by Ben Malisow
+   <br /><br />

+> I think ISC2 is too clever with their questions, past the point of making the test as much about knowing the twisted mind of the test maker rather than understanding the underlying material.
+I wich that ISC2 test writers see "Advanced" level of "knowledge" as higher order thinking (such as evaluation) rather than teasing out twisted meaning of words in tests.

 Bragging: